El Shaddai

-The translation of El as "God" or "Lord" in the Ugaritic/Canaanite language is straightforward, as El was the supreme god of the ancient Canaanite religion.
+El means "God" in the Ugaritic and the Canaanite languages.
 The literal meaning of Shaddai, however, is the subject of debate.
+Some scholars have argued that it came from Akkadian shadû ("mountain").
+The Deir Alla Inscription contains shaddayin as well as elohin rather than elohim.
+Francesca Stavrakopoulou suggested translating this as "shadday-gods," taken to mean unspecified fertility, mountain or wilderness gods.

-The form of the phrase El Shaddai fits the pattern of the divine names in the Ancient Near East, exactly as is the case with names like El Olam", El Elyon" or El Betel".
+The form of the phrase El Shaddai fits the pattern of the divine names in the Ancient Near East, exactly as is the case with names like ʾĒl ʿOlām, ʾĒl ʿElyon and ʾĒl Bēṯ-ʾĒl.
 As such, El Shaddai can convey several different semantic relations between the two words, among them: the deity of a place called Shaddai, a deity possessing the quality of shaddai and a deity who is also known by the name Shaddai.
+Other deities are attested in various cultures.
+One is Ammonite Šd-Yrḥ.

 Occurrence

-The name Shaddai appears 48 times in the Bible, seven times as "El Shaddai" (five times in Genesis, once in Exodus, and once in Ezekiel).
+Third in frequency among divine names, the name Shaddai appears 48 times in the Bible, seven times as El Shaddai (five times in Genesis, once in Exodus, and once in Ezekiel).